 - A partition, large data folder or some large files has/have been renamed; or permissions/access control lists have been changed.
 In either case, TSM will see files/folders that have been changed or moved in this way as new data, and will send them to the HFS again.

-- This is an initial backup, and so it is sufficiently large to exceed the prescribed limits.
-If this is a newly registered machine then it will be automatically unlocked the next day - see further Backup & Restore - The initial backup.
+- This is an initial manual backup, so it is sufficiently large to exceed the prescribed limits.
+If this is a newly registered machine then it will be automatically unlocked the next day.

 ||Except in the cases of initial backups, we ask you to review the Acceptable Use Guidelines and contact us at firstname.lastname@example.org detailing the cause of the large data send.
 If you are unsure of the cause, please send us your TSM log and configuration files, making sure to include dsmsched.log.